code-and-effect/codeandeffect.com/pages/solutions/member-databases.md

 ## Everything in one place

-We help associations create and manage online member databases that make it easy to look up information and simplify administrative tasks.
+We help organizations create and manage online member databases that make it easy to look up information and simplify administrative tasks.

 These databases dynamically record important events (like every email sent by the database, or the member starting dues payment) in a member’s history so that it can be pulled up later.